meshi-va/learn-terraform-data-sources-app/README.md

 In this README I'll try to document the tasks that were the most challenging for me to understand, and explain them in a more digestable way.

+## Objectives

+1. In this tutorial, you will use Terraform to deploy a workspace containing a VPC and security groups on AWS in the `us-east-1` region.
+2. Next, you will use the `aws_availability_zones` data source to configure your VPC's Availability Zones (AZs), allowing you to deploy this configuration in any AWS region.
+3. Then, you will use the `terraform_remote_state` data source to deploy another workspace containing your application infrastructure to your VPC.
+4. Finally, you will use the `aws_ami` data source to configure the correct AMI for the current region.

 ## Resource overview

 ### Defined in the VPC repo